What ages is TAASC designed for?

 Is it safe?

-The programs are supervised by experienced professional, outdoor educators, all have extensive experience working for Outward Bound and other outdoor leadership programs.
+The programs are supervised by experienced professional, outdoor educators, many have extensive experience working for Outward Bound and other outdoor leadership programs.
 There is risk in participation in adventurous activities, but state-of-the-art equipment, safety policies, quality staff and training, results in an organization with the highest safety rating.